AFKDAO/ERC4610/README.md

 ### delegatorOf

-Returns the delegator of an ERC721.
+Returns the delegator of ERC721.

 Delegator is only an attribute of ERC721 for identification, and does not have any direct permissions like {approve}  {setApprovalForAll}  {transferFrom}  {safeTransferFrom}.